Skip Navigation

 Alcohol Free Area

-Although tourist areas are generally safe, travellers should still to practise some common sense safety precautions just as they do anywhere in the world.
+Although all areas of the UK are pretty safe, travellers should still take the normal common sense precautions they would take anywhere in the world., especially against pick-pockets in crowded situations.

 Top